conan-io/conan-io.github.io/_posts/2022-01-17-New-conan-release-1-44.markdown

 functions](https://docs.conan.io/en/latest/reference/conanfile/tools/files/symlinks.html)
 under `conan.tools.files.symlinks` to manage symlinks.
 With these tools, you can transform absolute to relative symlinks, remove broken symlinks, remove external symlinks and get the symlinks in a folder.
+These tools will help migrate to Conan 2.0 where the package files won't be automatically cleaned from broken absolute symlinks or external symlinks.

 Let's have a look at them:

 - **Convert the symlinks with absolute paths into relative ones**.
 It will only consider those inside the ‘base_folder’.